Shifting Our Mythological Landscape: Transforming the Cassandra Complex

 ~ Laurie Layton Shapira,

-It is time to heal an engrained myth in our collective unconscious, the tragic story of Cassandra.
+Is it is time to heal an ingrained myth in our collective unconscious, the tragic story of Cassandra.
 She was the sister of Paris, famous for choosing to give Aphrodite the Golden Apple in exchange for fulfilling his wish to marry the most beautiful woman in the world, Helen.
 This choice led to the Trojan War.
+We remember Paris, but what about his prophetic sister, Cassandra?

 When Cassandra was child, she fell asleep in a temple devoted to Apollo.
 While sleeping, snakes licked her ears, which gave her the ability to understand the speech of animals.
 This capacity underlies the gift of prophecy.
 She grew to be a beautiful woman who eventually attracted the attention of Apollo.
 When she rejected his amorous intentions, he punished her.
 Though he could not take back the gift of prophecy he had bestowed upon her, he twisted its power: She would always speak the truth but no one would believe her.
-This led to great suffering for herself and others.
+This led to immense suffering, both for herself and those who disbelieved.

-Those on the path of ecological initiation may suffer from the Cassandra complex for at least some period of time.
+Those on the path of ecological awakening and initiation may suffer from the Cassandra complex for at least some period of time.
 Being individually awake to the undercurrents of reality in a rational Apollonian culture can result in Cassandra-like frustration and hysteria.
-True ecological sanity is, by necessity, collective.
-Suffering Cassandra-like hysteria may be inevitable.
+Ecological insanity is collective and so appears to be sane.
+Suffering Cassandra-like hysteria may be inevitable for individuals moving against the broad currents of collective denial.

-Developing a mature ecological Self can provide a rootedness that supports effective communication or transmission.
-Deep ecological belonging can avert ungrounded hysteria, even when one is not believed or understood.
-A deep knowing of one’s truth and trust in one’s inherent belonging—a belonging that is larger than one’s culture and historical blip in time—can potentially transmute hysteria into calm confidence and reassurance for others.
+Developing a mature ecological Self essential.
+This grounded belonging can provide a nourishing rootedness that supports effective communication, even in a field of disbelief.
+Belongs calms ungrounded hysteria, even when one is not believed or understood.
+Relaxing into one’s truth and trusting in one's inherent belonging—a belonging that is larger than dominant culture and our historical blip in time—can potentially transmute hysteria into easy-going confidence and reassurance for others.
 Gradually, one learns to trusts one’s perceptions and is, in turn, trusted by others.

 Cassandra’s mediality also embodies the awakened feminine, a quality that has long been suppressed in Apollonian patriarchy.
-The deep feminine has a timeless affinity with wild nature.
-Perhaps ecological grounding is crucial to awakening and embodying the deep feminine.
-Ecological belonging could be a fertile foundation for flowering of deep feminine power.
+The deep feminine has a timeless affinity with wild nature, the whispers of snakes, and scents upon the wind.
+Perhaps ecological grounding is crucial to awakening and embodying the deep feminine that is naturally rooted in wild nature.
+Ecological belonging may also be the fertile foundation for the flowering of deep feminine power.